 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search, Governance and Development Committee consisting of five members of the Corporation and a co-opted external member, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a Search, Governance and Development Committee consisting of five members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.

-Members of the Corporation are appointed for a term of office not exceeding four years
+Members of the Corporation are appointed for a term of office not exceeding four years.